byu-books/fluid_mechanics/_sources/chapters/fluid_properties/fluid_properties.md

 F = \tau A = -\mu A\frac{du}{dy}.
 $$

-We have the following:
+Questions:
-* for a given plate area and given $\mu$, a higher plate velocity gives higher strain rate $du/dy$, requiring more force.
-* the force required is proportional to the plate area.
+* For a given plate area and a given $\mu$, if we double the velocity, what happens to $du/dy$ and the resultant force $F$?
-* the forces involved are frictional.
-* $\mu$ is a proportionality constant relating $\tau$ to $du/dy$, and for given area and $du/dy$, a doubling of $\mu$ doubles the required force.
+* If we double $A$, what happens to $F$, all else being equal?
+* If we double $\mu$, what happens to $F$, all else being equal?

+Note, the forces involved here are frictional, that is, the force of friction due to the moving fluid.
+This can be described in terms of molecular collisions between faster moving fluid molecules at higher $y$ being slowed by interactions with slower moving molecules at lower $y$.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+### $\tau$ is a momentum flux

+From Newton's second law, we have $F=ma$, or, for constant $m$ and $a=dv/dt$, $F=d(mv)/dt$.
+Since $mv$ is momentum, the force is a rate of change of momentum.
+Then $F/A = \tau$ is a rate of change of momentum per unit area.
+That is, $\tau$ is a momentum flux.
+We can write

+$$\tau = -\mu\frac{du}{dy},$$

+as an equation for momentum flux.
+This can be compared to conductive heat flux and diffusive mass flux, which have similar equations.
+In the Couette flow above, if we take $u$ to be in the positve direction as shown, then $du/dy$ is positive and $F$ will be negative.
+The *fluid* exerts a negative force to the lefft on the plate, which is balanced by the *external* force pulling the plate to the right.

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ### Units
 The units of $\mu$ are
 * kg/(m$\cdot$s) = Pa$\cdot$s (SI units).
 * lbm/(ft$\cdot$s) (US units).
 * poise (P) or centipoise (cP), with 1 P = 0.1 Pa$\cdot$s, and 1 cP = 0.001 Pa$\cdot$s

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ### Kinematic viscosity